edgamat/edgamat.github.io/_posts/2024/01/2024-01-28-Use-the-Compiler.md

 Was it worth it?
 I suppose it depends who you ask.

-While the invariant was removed from the `OrderHandler` class, we now have bascially the same invariant check in the `LoadOrders` method of the `CustomerOrders` class.
+While the invariant was removed from the `OrderHandler` class, we now have basically the same invariant check in the `LoadOrders` method of the `CustomerOrders` class.
 Moving the validation logic to another class is a good separation of concerns.
 The complexity of the `OrderHandler` class has been reduced.

 This change also prevents a 'leaky abstraction' of sorts.
 The original input parameter was an array of `Order` objects.
 This is how the data is extracted from the database.
 You are allowing that form of the data to influence the design of the `OrderHandler` class.
 Introducing the `CustomerOrders` class is a way of modelling the data more from a domain-level, than from a persistance-level.